MEET THE TEAM!

 MEET SUSAN & KAREN

-Furthermore, had Karen NOT met her deductible, this care path through traditional PT would have cost her ~$2,500+ ($200 for the initial evaluation + 23 sessions at varying prices based on time and charges) out of pocket, which would have her spending $1300 more in less-effective care than if he had gone through BWPT.
+Furthermore, had Karen NOT met her deductible, this care path through traditional PT would have cost her ~$2,500+ out of pocket ($200 for the initial evaluation + 23 sessions at varying prices based on time and charges), which would have her spending $1300 more in less-effective care than if she had gone through BWPT.

 Which path will you choose to get back to your peak performance?